-Prison Officers Employment Examination

-Contact: Personnel Section,

-Regional Correction Headquarters

-Prison officers are, in principle, assigned to prisons, juvenile prisons or detention houses.
+Probation Officers Contact: General Affairs Divisions of Regional Parole Boards Probation officers work at probation offices and regional parole boards with the aim of preventing criminals and juvenile delinquents from repeating offenses; they also provide support on social rehabilitation.
+Specifically, they provide criminals and juvenile delinquents with instruction through interviews and treatment programs as well as job assistance, based on expert knowledge about psychology, pedagogy, welfare and sociology.
+Prison Officers Employment Examination ▶ Contact: Personnel Section, Regional Correction Headquarters Prison officers are, in principle, assigned to prisons, juvenile prisons or detention houses.
+In prisons prisons or detention houses.
 In prisons and juvenile prisons, the officers engage in various treatment programs for inmates to facilitate their rehabilitation and smooth resocialization.

-smooth resocialization.

 The detention houses mainly confine those who are suspects or defendants in custody; meanwhile the officers prevent them from fleeing or attempting destruction of evidence as well as giving consideration to ensure fair trial.

-Making the Ministry of Justice More Familiar Ministry of Justice Museum-Message Gallery
+Making the Ministry of Justice Familiar

+Visit

+Ministry of Justice Museum-Message Gallery